5 Things You Need to Know About Coronavirus

 4. Providing emergency shelter and other essential items after disaster not only helps families recover but can also offer a place where families can be together away from others in the midst of a Coronavirus outbreak.

 Our tents and shelter kits can help people to keep distance from each other.
-In fact, it is vital for helping people to move from overcrowded camps and collective centres to a more private space.
+In fact, it is vital for helping people to move from overcrowded camps and collective centers to a more private space.

 By keeping people warm and dry, giving them the ability to create meals and drink clean water, our blankets, sleeping mats, water filters and cooking sets can help families to stay as healthy as possible.